-Interested students may obtain information on admission and enrollment upon request, in person, on-line or by mail, from the office of the director of admission at UMR.
+Interested students may obtain information on admission and enrollment upon request, in person, on-line or by mail, from the office of admissions at UMR.
 Prospective students and their parents are encouraged to visit the campus or call the toll-free number (1-800-522-0938) dedicated to inquiries about admissions, financial aid and enrollment procedures.
-Students also may contact the admissions office through electronic mail at umrolla@umr.edu, or visit the UMR Web site (www.umr.edu).
+Students also may contact the admissions office through electronic mail at umrolla@umr.edu, or visit the UMR web site (www.umr.edu).